jhead12/web3.db-fileconnector/README.md

 ![npm](https://img.shields.io/npm/v/web3.db-fileconnector)
 ![Security](https://img.shields.io/badge/Security-Audited-green)

-OrbisDB connects you to the GraphQL system that manages your Web3 data using the Ceramic network.
+Web3.db-fileconnector connects you to the GraphQL system that manages your Web3 data using the Ceramic network.
 It's a decentralized, open-source database built on top of web3 technologies with Helia IPFS integration, offering secure, efficient storage and query capabilities for your data.

 ## 📦 NPM Package Installation